Mikheil Saakashvili: Stripping of Ukrainian citizenship

-Legal prosecution (in Ukraine)
+Prosecution in Ukraine

 On 5 December 2017, Saakashvili (who was leading anti-government protests at the time) was temporarily detained by Ukraine's Security Service on the roof of his apartment building in central Kyiv and his apartment was searched.
 He was freed from police by a large group of protesters.
 Saakashvili's lawyer reported that the politician had been detained for attempting to overthrow Ukraine's constitutional system, whilst the SBU accused Saakashvili of receiving financing from a "criminal group" linked to ousted (during the Revolution of Dignity) Ukrainian President Viktor Yanukovych.
 On 8 December, General Prosecutor of Ukraine Yuriy Lutsenko announced that National Police officers had found the location of Saakashvili, detained him and placed him in a temporary detention centre.
 The following day, Saakashvili began an indefinite hunger strike, claiming to oppose any attempts at compulsory feeding.
 On 11 December, a Ukrainian court released him from detention.

 On 12 February 2018, Saakashvili was deported to Poland.
 The Ukrainian border service stated "This person was on Ukrainian territory illegally and therefore, in compliance with all legal procedures, he was returned to the country from where he arrived".
 Saakashvili was subsequently banned from entering Ukraine until 2021 by the Ukrainian border service.
 Saakashvili claimed that his Georgian bodyguards and supporters had in recent months been kidnapped, tortured and deported to Georgia.
 On 14 February 2018, Saakashvili showed up in the Netherlands, having been granted permanent residency there on the basis of family reunification.